 Looking for things to do in Riga, Latvia?
-The Latvian capital offers much for international travellers who enjoy cultured city breaks encompassing history, architecture and local cuisine.
+This post provides local tips on why the Latvian capital offers much for international travellers who enjoy cultured city breaks.

+Enjoy history, architecture and local cuisine while you travel?
 The Old Town is one of the city’s principal attractions.
-Participant on many a Riga stag do has spent time in the bars in that popular part of the city.
-Beyond the nightlife, there are many more reasons to visit.
+Participants on many a Riga stag do has spent time in the bars in that popular and historic district.
+Beyond the nightlife, there are many more reasons to visit Latvia’s capital.

 For an insider’s perspective on what to see in Riga, I turned to tour guide Arturs Adamsons.
 Based in Latvian capital, his company, Eat Riga, operates private tours throughout Latvia and the Baltic region.

 In this interview, Arturs suggests Riga restaurants worth visiting to taste authentic Latvian cuisine.
 He also outlines where to go to visit bars well away from the well-worn tourist trail and places to see in Riga for travellers who appreciate heritage.

 What are the top things to do in Riga?

 Why would anyone want to go back to Barcelona or see London for the millionth time?
 They should go somewhere they have never been.
 I think that Riga really exceeds most people’s expectations.